rishabhpatel11/PPA1_Rishabh_Patel/readme.md

 ```bash
 python main.py
 ```
-# How to view web requests database
+# How to view web requests table (since it wasn't specified how or if to show this table)
+Execute the following:

 ```bash
 docker exec -it rp_mysql mysql -uroot -ppassword